 When choosing a summer camp, first things first: Simplify your options.

 While there are hundreds of camps out there, you need to decide first and foremost whether you’ll be picking a day camp, an overnight camp, or a combination of both for the summer.

 The most important part of this step is involving your child in the decision-making process.
 Some 7-year-olds are ready for overnight camp, others are not

 Session length is also a consideration when thinking of overnight camps as some offer

 2. Specialized programming or general fun?

-Consider your child’s interests: what do they enjoy doing and what new activities would they like to try?
-Are you hoping for them to enjoy a wide range of experiences or do you want to opt for a specialty camp that focuses on a particular activity or set of skills?
+Secondly, consider your child’s interests: what do they enjoy doing and what new activities would they like to try?
+Are you hoping for them to enjoy a wide range of experiences or do you want to choose a specialty camp that focuses on a particular activity or set of skills?